 Associate Professor of Law

-Professor Baker recently completed her Ph.D. in Legal Studies and Business Ethics at The Wharton School of the University of Pennsylvania.
-She was also a Reuschlein Teaching Fellow at Villanova University School of Law in 2008.
-Previously, Professor Baker practiced in the areas of financial derivatives, securities, and banking with Allen & Overy in New York, NY.
-Before law school, she worked for Morgan Stanley in New York, NY and in Hong Kong as an information technology associate.
+Professor Baker received a PhD in Legal Studies and Business Ethics from The Wharton School of the University of Pennsylvania and a JD/MBA from the University of Virginia.
+In 2008, she was a Reuschlein Teaching Fellow at Villanova University School of Law.
+Professor Baker practiced in the areas of financial derivatives, securities, and banking with Allen & Overy in New York, NY.
+She also worked for Morgan Stanley in New York, NY and in Hong Kong.
+She earned a BA from the University of Notre Dame.

 Courses TaughtLAW 70114 – Banking Law (ND Only)